Breakup Letter Examples for Someone You Loved

 Close with a boundary that matches the situation

-The ending should say what happens next: space, a later practical conversation, no contact for now or a calm exchange about shared belongings.
+The ending should state what happens next: space, a later practical conversation, no contact for now, or a calm exchange about shared belongings.

 See the close